witzatom/dvc-experiments/README.md

 dvc repro
 ```

-But, because the dataset definition `dataset.txt` did not change, the command did not trigger rerunning the `train_model` step.
+But, because the dataset definition did not change, the command did not trigger rerunning the `train_model` step.